cea-lateqs/STMapy/README.md

 - **Colorbar settings** (_checkbox_): opens the colorbar widget where the colorbar to use can be changed.
 Custom limits can also be forced on the colormap by checking **Use custom limits**. <span style="color: red;">In this case, you must set both the lower AND the upper limit.</span>
 - **Make Gif** (_button_): Creates a gif from the current channel.
 The number of images is tuned through start, stop, and step boxes using V/Z index labels.
 Result is saved in the CITS folder.

-Various parameters for the plotting can be adjusted in the `scampy.mplstyle` file located in the `scampy` folder.
+Various parameters for the plotting can be adjusted in the `stmapy.mplstyle` file located in the `stmapy` folder.

 ## Configuration

-It is possible to set various parameters in the `config.json` file located in the `scampy` folder:
+It is possible to set various parameters in the `config.json` file located in the `stmapy` folder:

 - `working_directory`: Name of a directory that will be taken as root when asking to load a CITS. _Default: HOME directory_.
 - `matplotlib_stylesheet`: Name of a valid [stylesheet](https://matplotlib.org/tutorials/introductory/customizing.html#using-style-sheets) to be imported at launch to tune matplotlib aspect. _Default: None_.
 - `autoload`: Boolean to trigger the loading of a CITS at launch. _Default: false_.
 - `default_cmap`: Name of the [colormap](https://matplotlib.org/api/pyplot_summary.html?highlight=colormaps#matplotlib.pyplot.colormaps) to use for the CITS map.
-Note that this is only at launch as the colormap can be changed afterwards in scampy. _Default: magma_r_.
+Note that this is only at launch as the colormap can be changed afterwards in stmapy. _Default: magma_r_.
 - `topo_cmap`: Name of the colormap to use for the topography.
 This colormap cannot be changed after launch. _Default: afm_hot_.
 - `level_topo`: Type of leveling to use before plotting for the topo: can be `line`, `plane` or `no` to deactivate leveling. _Default: no_.